 For in-person appointments, staff will take several precautions to protect your health.

-Expect changes to eye exams and procedures
+Expect changes to eye exams and procedures during the coronavirus pandemic

 - The clinic may ask you to wait outside, or in your car, instead of in the normal waiting room.
 This is to protect you, the other patients, and the office staff from possible virus exposure in crowded waiting areas.